LiquidSmokeX64/coffee/README.md

 The Installer is a pure shell installation.
 No need for a fancy GUI just to install an OS honestly.
   Just a few simple choices and you're ready to go.

-With 4 Standard Desktop Environment choices, it's easy to find the one that suits you best.
+With 3 Standard Desktop Environment choices, it's easy to find the one that suits you best.

-If you like more control try the Custom Mode that has many more configuration options and unique choices not available otherwise.

 CoffeeLinux is unique to other distros because its installer is a hand crafted mod for archiso (releng profile) that uses a single script to install the OS for you based on your choices.